LBME/slider/README.md

 #ObtainPeptidesPEAKSRunHTML.py

-08 April 2020
+08 April 2020\
-Author : Rafael Borges
+Author : Rafael Borges\
-Objetive: Obtain positive SLIDER peptides from overall run from PEAKS HTML output It reads a sequence and PEAKS HTML output with all values It returns each peptide among its -10lgP
+Objetive: Obtain positive SLIDER peptides from overall run from PEAKS HTML output\
+It reads a sequence and PEAKS HTML output with all values\
+It returns each peptide among its -10lgP\
 ```
 USAGE: ObtainPeptidesPatternLabRun.py seq.seq PEAKS.html OutputFile
 ```
-seq.seq has just the sequence without >
+seq.seq has just the sequence without >\
-PEAKS.html exactly like PEAKS html output
+PEAKS.html exactly like PEAKS html output\
-OutputFile should be a new path
+OutputFile should be a new path\
+\

-RETURNS: a table with peptide PrimaryScore PPM
+RETURNS: a table with peptide PrimaryScore PPM\
-         a file with each peptide with its position in sequence
+         a file with each peptide with its position in sequence\
+\
+(C) 2021 Rafael Junqueira Borges